 We undertake the following tests:

 Chemical reaction hazards testing and analysis aims to prevent potential accidents and inadvertent incidents caused by industrial related chemical reactions.
-Our comprehensive testing aims to restrict and/or exclude potentially dangerous materials or energy that may result in catastrophe.
+Our comprehensive chemical reactivity testing aims to restrict exposure and/or exclude potentially dangerous materials or energy that may result in catastrophe.

-Sigma-HSE’s chemical reaction hazards testing lab offers comprehensive standard and custom testing packages to aid you in identifying chemical reaction hazards and other related risks.
+Sigma-HSE’s chemical reactivity testing lab offers comprehensive standard and custom testing and risk exposure assessment packages to aid you in identifying chemical reaction hazards and other related risks-reducing hazards.

 Discover our range of CRH screening tests below and get in touch for a free consultation today.